Refurbishing the iconic National Gallery

 - Refurbishment of Grade 1 listed building

-- Adds to list of iconic buildings transformed by our teams, such as Alexandra Palace and Old Admiralty Building
+- Adds to list of iconic buildings transformed, such as Alexandra Palace and Old Admiralty Building

 - Providing space for 246 members of staff

-The iconic gallery enables over 5.5 million visitors each year to see for free the work of artists like Leonardo da Vinci, Michelangelo, Rembrandt, Canaletto, Constable, Ingres, Monet and Van Gogh.
+The National Gallery enables over 5.5 million visitors each year to see for free the work of artists like Leonardo da Vinci, Michelangelo, Rembrandt, Canaletto, Constable, Ingres, Monet and Van Gogh.

-The project also includes refurbishing parts of the existing basement and ground floor areas.
-When completed in summer 2020, the new space will deliver a modern, flexible working office environment for Gallery staff, with new meeting rooms and breakout areas, as well as changing the use of several back-of-house rooms.
+The project also included refurbishing parts of the existing basement and ground floor areas.
+This new space delivers a modern, flexible working office environment for Gallery staff, with new meeting rooms and breakout areas, as well as changing the use of several back-of-house rooms.

 It heralds an exciting new era for the National Gallery team at the historic Grade I listed building designed by William Wilkins in the 1830s.
 Willmott Dixon Interiors’ project will be delivered in the extended part of the Gallery designed by Edmund M Barry that was completed in 1876.